 Car rental tax

 Value-Added Tax (VAT) in each European country is usually ~20%.
 This is usually included in the car rental price.
-It is nevertheless reasonable to double check it.
+It is nevertheless reasonable to double-check it.

 Other non-negotiable (unfortunately) charges such as “road tax” or “environmental tax” also vary from country to country in the whole of Europe.
 Road tax is usually less than $5 per day and you should expect to pay approximately $5-10 per day for environmental charges.

 Again, all the above taxes may already be included in the price of your rented car in Europe.
 But, when you choose your best European car hire company do double check that!

 This is an obvious one, which is pretty much the same on every continent.
 Young drivers are considered more dangerous on the road and more likely to have an accident.
 Therefore, you will have to pay premium insurance if you are below 25.